CMSgov/qpp-conversion-tool/ERROR_MESSAGES.md

 * 33 : CT - Must enter a valid Performance Rate value
 * 34 : CT - Must contain a practice site address for CPC+ conversions
 * 35 : CT - One and only one Alternative Payment Model (APM) Entity Identifier should be specified
-* 62 : CT - The Alternative Payment Model (APM) Entity Identifier must not be empty
-* 63 : CT - The Alternative Payment Model (APM) Entity Identifier is not valid
 * 36 : CT - Must contain one Measure section
 * 37 : CT - Must contain correct number of performance rate(s).
 Correct Number is `(Expected value)`
 * 38 : CT - This `(Numerator or Denominator)` Node does not have any child Nodes